 A place for HCPs and KOLs to connect

 The idea behind HCP portals is fairly simple – they’re intended as online resources for HCPs and KOLs to come together and share experiences.
 In its essence, the idea is great.
-Pharma brands have the opportunity to connect peers, provide meaningful content that helps physicians and, in the end, promote their products.
+Pharma brands have the opportunity to connect with peers, provide meaningful content that helps physicians, and, in the end, promote their products.
 However, HCP portals have proven to be pretty ineffective in practice, and here are some of the reasons why this is the case.

 HCP portals have horrible ROI for pharmaceutical advertising

 If there’s one reason for pharma brands to stop using physician portals, it should be the cost.
-Simply put, as a marketing strategy, they have horrible return on investment.
+Simply put, as a marketing strategy, they have a horrible return on investment.
 In a fairly dated study from MM&M, it was shown that it costs more than $100 to get one physician on one HCP portal for one complete marketing activity.
-No matter how good your product, that’s a lot of money down the drain.
+No matter how good your product is, that’s a lot of money down the drain.

 They’re too promotional

 If physicians aren’t too keen on visiting your HCP portal, it probably boils down to a single reason – you’re going for the hard sell.
 Many HCPs don’t trust portals simply because pharma brands use them for (c)overt advertising.
 Instead of providing resources for healthcare professionals, brands are increasingly pushing their products.
-No matter how helpful the portal may seem to be, in most cases it is another platform for advertising.
+No matter how helpful the portal may seem to be, in most cases, it is another platform for advertising.